2.6 Suitability assessment by the supervisor

 2.6.4 Interview technique

-For the purposes of an assessment of suitability, the NBB/ECB may choose to hold an interview with the person.
-It will do this, amongst other things, if it thinks that a discussion with the interested party is desirable or necessary in order to gain a full, accurate picture of his or her fitness and propriety.
-The NBB/ECB will thus apply a risk-based approach and will take account of the institution’s nature, size and risk profile, the planned position and any other details which might raise questions about the information supplied by both the institution and the person.
-As a rule, an interview will always take place for new appointments to the function of CEO (or equivalent function) or chairman of the board of directors of the institution.
-In all other cases, interviews can also be used as a tool for assessing fitness and propriety, depending on specific needs.
-If concerns remain after the initial interview, a second specific interview may be held around the remaining concerns.
+2:159 As part of a suitability assessment, the supervisor may choose to interview the person concerned.
+It will do so in particular if it considers that a discussion with the person concerned is desirable or necessary to obtain a complete and clear picture of that person’s expertise and/or professional integrity.
+In this respect, the supervisor will apply a risk-based approach and take into account the institution’s nature, size and risk profile, the position envisaged and any other details which might raise questions about the information provided by the institution and the person concerned.
+As a rule, in the case of significant institutions, an interview is always conducted for new appointments to the position of CEO (or equivalent position) or chair of the statutory governing body.
+In all other cases, depending on specific needs, interviews can also be used as a tool for assessing skills and integrity.
+If concerns remain after the initial interview, a second, specific interview may be held to address them.

-During this interview, the supervisory authority will check whether the picture which the institution has given regarding the person’s suitability matches the way in which the person presents him or herself during the interview, where applicable taking into account any other supervisory information and background relating either to the institution or to the person.
-The interview also gives the supervisory authority an opportunity to make sure that the interested party has been properly informed of both its own and the institution’s expectations.
-Where applicable, the NBB/ECB will draw the institution’s attention to areas (e.g. a lack of knowledge about a specific subject) where additional efforts need to be made.
+2:161 During this interview, the supervisor verifies whether the image that the institution has created of a person’s suitability matches the way in which that person presents himself/herself during the interview, possibly taking into account other supervisory information and background relating to the institution or the person concerned.
+The interview also allows the supervisor to ensure that the person concerned is well informed of its own expectations and those of the institution.
+Where applicable, the supervisor will draw the institution’s attention to areas where further efforts are needed (e.g. a lack of knowledge about a specific subject).

-In principle, the interview shall take place without the institution concerned being present, although the NBB/ECB may decide otherwise.
+2:162 In principle, the interview takes place without the institution being present, although the supervisor may decide otherwise.

-When a person leaves a position, it can be especially useful for the NBB/ECB to conduct an “exit interview” in order to obtain further details about the circumstances in which the person is leaving the position or the governance of the institution in general.
+2:163 When a person leaves a position, it can be particularly useful for the supervisor to conduct an exit interview to obtain further details about the circumstances in which the person is leaving the position or about the governance of the institution in general.

-In the event of a negative assessment, the person concerned may contact the NBB/ECB for feedback.
-Due grounds for any negative assessment by the NBB/ECB relating to a person’s suitability will – as indicated in the SSM Guide ‑ always be given.
+2:167 Any negative decisions by the supervisor as to a person’s suitability are always thoroughly justified, as stated in the SSM Guide.
 As indicated in the SSM Guide, negative decisions can be appealed against before the Administrative Board of Review or before the Court of Justice of the European Union.
-The effective possibilities for appeal will always be specified in the notification letter.
+The effective possibilities of appeal are specified in the notification letter.

-Finally, it should be noted that the supervisor may also - irrespective of any formal positive, negative or conditional suitability decision - contact the institution to provide feedback on a submitted application.
-For example, if the institution should withdraw its application in the course of the supervisory authority's examination of the file, the ECB/NBB may ‑ in the context of the institution’s responsibility for assessing suitability (see point 2.3.2) on the one hand, and/or the broader governance perspective on the other ‑ provide feedback on identified issues.
+2:168 Finally, it should be noted that the supervisor may also - irrespective of any formal positive, negative or conditional suitability decision - contact the institution to provide feedback on a submitted application.
+For example, if the institution withdraws its application in the course of the supervisor’s examination of the file, the latter may provide feedback on the issues identified, as part of the institution’s responsibility for assessing suitability on the one hand, and/or the broader governance perspective on the other.
 Where necessary, the supervisor may also impose appropriate prudential measures to remedy certain deficiencies in the institution's suitability policy or governance.